Existence of weak solutions to the three-dimensional density-dependent generalized incompressible magnetohydrodynamic flows: Some notations and main result

 for all $h\in\textbf{L}^{\infty}(0,T;\textbf{W}^{1,q}(\Omega))$ with $q$ sufficiently large,

 for all $b\in\textbf{L}^{2}(0,T;\textbf{W}^{1,2}(\Omega))$.

 $\bullet$ The initial conditions are attained in the following sense

-\end{definition} The aim of this paper is to establish the following result. \begin{theorem} Assume that $\textbf{S}$ and $\textbf{q}$ are continuous functions of the form $(\ref{E1-6R11})$ satisfying (\ref{E1-2'})-(\ref{E1-3'}) with $r>2$ and $\alpha>-\frac{2}{3}$, and there are two positive constants $\underline{c_{\nu}}$ and $\overline{c_{\nu}}$ such that
+\end{definition} The aim of this paper is to establish the following result. \begin{theorem} Assume that $\textbf{S}$ and $\textbf{q}$ are continuous functions of the form $(\ref{E1-6R11})$ satisfying (\ref{E1-2'})-(\ref{E1-3'}) with $r\geq\frac{11}{5}$ and $\alpha>-\frac{2}{3}$, and there are two positive constants $\underline{c_{\nu}}$ and $\overline{c_{\nu}}$ such that

 Then there exists a weak solution to the problem (\ref{E1-1})-(\ref{E1-4}) in the sense of Definition 1 with initial data satisfying (\ref{E1-12})-(\ref{E1-14}). \end{theorem} Note that we consider in (\ref{E2-R1}) only divergenceless test function, so the pressure does not appear in the definition of weak solutions.
+The pressure cannot be a function of $\rho$ and $\theta$.
 The pressure $P$ (zero mean value) can be obtained by comparing two auxiliary Stokes problems (homogeneous Dirichlet boundary conditions)

 and

 with taking the test function $\varphi=\chi_{(0,t)}\phi$ ($\chi_{(0,t)}$ denotes the characteristic function of $(0,t)$ and $\phi\in\textbf{W}^{1,r}_{0,\textbf{div}}(\Omega)$) in (\ref{E2-R1}).
 Furthermore, the pressure $P$ has the form